TCL QM6K TV Review

 Lighting Zone Precision

 The TV's lighting zone precision is alright.
-There's visible blooming around bright highlights or text when they're against a black background, making blacks look less deep.
+There's visible haloing around bright highlights or text when they're against a black background, making blacks look less deep.
+It looks a bit better than the Hisense QD7QF when displaying small bright highlights or subtitles, thanks to the higher zone count.

 7.0